Lata Mangeshkar: 1960s

 The 1960s also witnessed the beginning of her association with Laxmikant–Pyarelal, the music directors for whom she sang the most popular songs in her career.
 Starting in 1963, Laxmikant–Pyarelal's association with Lata Mangeshkar grew stronger over the years.
 She sang over 700 songs for the composer duo over a period of 35 years, many of which became huge hits.
 She sang for Parasmani (1963), Mr. X in Bombay (1964), Aaye Din Bahar Ke (1966), Milan (1967), Anita (1967), Shagird (1968), Mere Hamdam Mere Dost (1968), Intaquam (1969), Do Raaste (1969) and Jeene Ki Raah, for which she got her third Filmfare Award.

-She also sang several playback songs for Marathi films, composed by Marathi music directors including Hridaynath Mangeshkar, Vasant Prabhu, Srinivas Khale, Sudhir Phadke and herself, under the pseudonym Anandghan.
+She also sang several playback songs for Marathi films, composed by Marathi music directors including Hridaynath Mangeshkar, Vasant Prabhu, Srinivas Khale, Sudhir Phadke, Bhaskar Chandavarkar, Datta Davjekar,Yashwant Dev, Ram Kadam, Prabhakar Jog and herself, under the pseudonym Anandghan.
 During the 1960s and 1970s, she also sang several Bengali songs composed by music directors like Salil Chowdhury and Hemant Kumar.

 She made her Kannada debut in 1967 for the film Kranthiveera Sangolli Rayanna by recording two songs for the music director Lakshman Berlekar.
 The song "Bellane Belagayithu" was well received and appreciated.

 In the 1960s, she recorded duets with Kishore Kumar, Mukesh, Manna Dey, Mahendra Kapoor and Mohammed Rafi.
 For a brief period during the 1960s, she was not on good terms with Mohammed Rafi over the issue of royalty payments to singers.
 She wanted Rafi to back her in demanding a half-share from the five percent song royalty that the film's producer conceded to select composers.
 But Rafi took a diametrically opposite view, and believed that a playback singer's claim on the filmmaker ended with the payment of the agreed fee for the song, leading to tensions between the two.
 After an argument during the recording of the song "Tasveer Teri Dil Mein", from Maya (1961), the two refused to sing with each other.
 The music director Shankar Jaikishan later negotiated a reconciliation between the two.

+In 1969 he recorded Marathi song "Mi Dolkara Daryacha Raja" alongside Lata Mangeshkar, composed by Hridaynath Mangeshkar.
+Emerged as huge hit.